sourmash-bio/sourmash/doc/command-line.md

 All of the `sourmash` commands support loading signatures from beneath directories; provide the paths on the command line.

-@CTB mention -f; does it find .zip files etc?

 #### Passing in lists of files

 Most sourmash commands will also take a `--from-file` or